Upgrade Guide

 Migrating from kvstore-backed identities to Kubernetes CRD-backed identities

-Beginning with cilium 1.6, Kubernetes CRD-backed security identities can be used for smaller clusters.
-Along with other changes in 1.6 this allows kvstore-free operation if desired.
+Beginning with Cilium 1.6, Kubernetes CRD-backed security identities can be used for smaller clusters.
+Along with other changes in 1.6, this allows kvstore-free operation if desired.
 It is possible to migrate identities from an existing kvstore deployment to CRD-backed identities.
 This minimizes disruptions to traffic as the update rolls out through the cluster.

-When identities change, existing connections can be disrupted while cilium initializes and synchronizes with the shared identity store.
+When identities change, existing connections can be disrupted while Cilium initializes and synchronizes with the shared identity store.
 The disruption occurs when new numeric identities are used for existing pods on some instances and others are used on others.
 When converting to CRD-backed identities, it is possible to pre-allocate CRD identities so that the numeric identities match those in the kvstore.
-This allows new and old cilium instances in the rollout to agree.
+This allows new and old Cilium instances in the rollout to agree.

-command if desired.
+It is safe to re-run the command if desired.
 It will identify already allocated identities or ones that

 cannot be migrated.
-Note that identity 34815
+Note that identity 34815 is migrated, 17003 is

-has a conflict and a new ID allocated for those
+already migrated, and 11730 has a conflict and a new ID allocated for those

 labels.